MsCrieky/HangMan/README.md

 Input Name

 - The game welcomes the player with a prompt to enter their name, adding a personalized touch to the gaming experience.
 This step ensures a unique and engaging connection with the player before diving into the challenges of Hangman.
+The input requires a minimum of two letters for validation.

 ![Name Screen](images/Name_screen.png)